Natuurlijk Paardenverblijf

 · The horse’s back is often sensitive

-· Sensitive to 'tying up'
+· Prone to ‘tying up’

 · Itching and eczema

-· Hypersensitive to light and sound
+· Sensitivity to light and sound

 · Teeth grinding

-Irregular heartbeat
+· Irregular heartbeat

 The basics: magnesium for your horse